Top 5 parks you must visit in Rio de Janeiro

 Lage Park

-The Jardim Botânico is a historically significant park in Rio de Janeiro.
-It is part of the São Cristóvão Palace Gardens.
-The Rio de Janeiro Zoo is also located within the park, housing over 2,000 species of animals.
+Beautiful Scenery Park is a historically significant park in Rio de Janeiro, part of the gardens of the São Cristóvão Palace.
+The Rio de Janeiro Zoo, which houses over 2,000 species of animals, is also located within the park.
 The National Museum of Brazil is also situated in the park.